ElaPolak/ML-projects/README.md

 I'm a mathematics PhD candidate at UT Austin.
 My passion is data science and machine learning.
 In this repository I share some of my ML and data analysis projects.
+Other projects include: https://github.com/RuiboZhang98/CIBMTR_post_hct_survival and https://github.com/dclark202/auto-censoring